Home

 Contact Us

-Sadie was the youngest of her 12 brothers and sisters.
+Sadie was the youngest of her dozen brothers and sisters.
 She was born some 14 years after her father returned from serving in the Union Army during the Civil War.

-Sadie and Joe had a grand total of 16 children -- Cyril "Edgar" Ream, Bertha Blanche Conn, Ethel Irene Harbaugh, Hazel Ream, Letitia Alice "Tish" Silbaugh, Charles David Ream, Harvey Joseph Ream, Harold Landa Ream, Alma Leora Sands, Herbert Matthias Ream, George Washington Ream, Alfred Boyd Ream, Arthur "Paul" Ream, Norman Richard Ream, Osborne Warren Ream and Erma Ruth Younkin.
+Sadie and Joe went on to produce a grand total of 16 children -- Cyril "Edgar" Ream, Bertha Blanche Conn, Ethel Irene Harbaugh, Hazel Magdalena "Lena" Ream, Letitia Alice "Tish" Silbaugh, Charles David Ream, Harvey Joseph Ream, Harold Landa Ream, Alma Leora Sands, Herbert Matthias Ream, George Washington Ream, Alfred Boyd Ream, Arthur "Paul" Ream, Norman Richard Ream, Osborne Warren Ream and Erma Ruth Younkin.

-Joe and Sadie with their three oldest children -- Bertha, Edgar and Ethel
+Joe and Sadie with their eldest children -- Bertha, Edgar and Ethel

-Sadie's father died in December 1910, and Joe was selected to help administer the estate.
+When Sadie's father died in December 1910, Joe was selected to help administer the estate.

-In a memoir by granddaughter Doris (Sands) Hawker, she wrote that Joe and sons ran their farm and were loggers.
-Sadie and their daughters
+In a memoir by their granddaughter Doris (Sands) Hawker, she wrote that Joe and sons ran their farm and were loggers.
+Sadie and their daughters:

 ...took care of the household chores, which consisted of scrubbing wood floors, washing clothes on the washboard, baking bread and preparing all the meals each day for the whole family.
 On occasion they would spend their evenings visiting their neighbors.